-Sellers must ask themselves this question at the very outset of (preferably before) placing their home on the market.
+Sellers must ask themselves whether they require a new or updated real property report before placing their home on the market.
 Does it matter how old the survey is?
 Are photocopies ok?
-I just built a deck or fence – do I need a new RPR?
+You just built a deck or fence – do you need a new RPR?

 The following is an article entitled “Practical Aspects of Real Properties” written by Lubos K. Pesta, Q.C. of Walsh Wilkins Creighton LLP.
 Although the following is directed towards REALTORS, the information is beneficial to sellers as well.